Wisconsin court candidate won't hear Democrats' lawsuits

 “I think that $2.5 million is obviously a significant amount of money,” Protasiewicz told reporters.
 “I don’t know if the public could really say she’s fair when she’s received two and a half million dollars from a particular entity.”

-She said her decision would only apply to cases brought by the Democratic Party, not cases brought by others and supported by Democrats.
+She said her decision would only apply to cases brought by the Democratic Party, not cases brought by others who are supported by Democrats.

-Kelly, who was also slated to speak to county officials later Wednesday, had no immediate reaction to Protasiewicz’s comments.
+Kelly, who also spoke to county officials, declined to make a similar pledge for cases involving the Wisconsin Republican Party, which donated money and helped run his 2020 campaign.
+He said he would decide recusal on a case-by-case basis.

+Kelly worked for Republicans, providing legal advice to the chairman of the Wisconsin Republican Party about its plan to field fake electors for former President Donald Trump after he lost in 2020.
+Kelly said he spoke with the GOP chairman for about 30 minutes, but declined to offer details Wednesday citing attorney-client privilege.

 Protasiewicz has not said how she would rule on that or any other specific case.